-Jordan has been with Juniper since 2011 and has over 20 years of experience advising hospitals on strategic and financial issues.
+Jordan has been with Juniper since 2011 and has 25 years of experience advising not-for-profit hospitals and universities on strategic and financial issues.
 Prior to Juniper, Jordan was a member of the health system advisory groups at Navigant and Ernst & Young.
 Jordan holds an MBA from the Kellogg School of Management, where he was named Top Student in Health Industry Management by the faculty.
-He earned his BA with Honors in Economics from Bowdoin College.
+He earned his BA from Bowdoin College where he was awarded Honors in Economics for his work measuring the impact of tax exemptions on not-for-profit organizations.

 - “Provider Realignment Post-Pandemic.”
 Board Room Press, The Governance Institute.
 June 2020.